Indigenous Teaching and Learning

 - Homework Hub - Once a week, after school, volunteers come together to support high school students at MCHS in their learning.
 Students work with staff to complete assignments, prepare for exams, and generally provide a support network for the students.
 The session ends with a meal before the students head home.

-- Curriculum Connections Community - In the 20-21 school year, a number of educators came together to develop resources to support the Teacher Quality Standard: Applying Foundational Knowledge about First Nations, Métis and Inuit.
-Resources novel studies, lessons for the Seven Grandfather Teachings, a Chickakoo Lake Nature Walk guide, and a high school novel study for Richard Wagamese’s work One Drum.
+- Curriculum Connections Community - In the 2020-2021 school year, a number of educators came together to develop resources to support the Teacher Quality Standard: Applying Foundational Knowledge about First Nations, Métis and Inuit.
+Resources include novel studies, lessons for the Seven Grandfather Teachings, a Chickakoo Lake Nature Walk guide, and a high school novel study for Richard Wagamese’s work One Drum.

 - School-based Support - Many of our schools have created positions to directly support our Indigenous students.
 Memorial Composite High School has an Indigenous Graduation Coach, Spruce Grove Composite High School has an Indigenous Culture and Education Team, and Forest Green School, Stony Plain Central School and Duffield School have First Nation, Métis and Inuit liaisons.
 As well, 21-22 will see the establishment of a coalition of representation from each school to come together and build capacity within schools to lead this work.